-The HRM Department will only consider granting academic credit for internships for current HRM majors that meet the eligibility requirements.
-Credit granted for internships will not be usable toward the HRM Minor.
+The HRM Department will consider granting academic credit for internships for current HRM majors and minors that meet the eligibility requirements.

 Upper-level Human Resource Management majors may apply for academic credit through the Human Resource Management Department for one 3-credit internship.
 Internships allow students the opportunity to develop relevant work experience and also to explore possible future career choices.
 The Human Resource Management Department will, upon availability, send via the HRM undergraduate listserv, information about organizations seeking interns and declared HRM majors have the ability to access available internships through the Handshake job search system.
 Responsibility for finding an internship rests solely with the student.

 Employers interested in targeting eligible HRM students for internships may gain more information by visiting: Employer guidelines

 The HRM department will consider both paid and unpaid internships for academic credit.
 However, internships must be more than simple low-level clerical positions or other similar routine work.
 Students are encouraged to select positions that present a challenge and offer an opportunity to further develop the student’s knowledge of the field of HRM.
 All internships must be preapproved by the undergraduate credit director, Hazel-Anne Johnson.

 Students must fill out and send in an application with a description of the internship to the office of the HRM Undergraduate Programs.
 The description must be a paragraph of 50-100 words and should provide detailed information on the duties that will be assigned during the course of the internship.